VTX-Molecular-Visualization/VTX/README.md

 - F5: Take a snapshot
 - F6: Restore the default layout

-### SAVES AND EXPORTS
+### SNAPSHOTS

 - Snapshots are saved in the /snapshots folder

+### RENDER PRESETS

-- Render presets are saved in /libraries/render_effects folder, you can manually add/remove files (will be updated at next launch)
+- Render presets are saved in /libraries/render_effects folder
+- You can manually add/remove files (will be updated at the next launch), this allows you to share presets between users.

 ### BUGS AND CRASH REPORTS